ambarishg/AmbarishWEBSITE/blogs/Bees-Health-Detection.md

 **Every third bite of food relies on pollination by bees.** Honey beehive losses spike when disease spreads unchecked, and traditional inspection methods are intrusive and time-consuming.
-Our Azure-powered Bees Health Detection solution uses computer vision to monitor for deformed wings, mites, and other visible symptoms—helping beekeepers protect colonies before collapse occurs.
+Our Azure-powered Bees Health Detection solution uses computer vision to monitor for deformed wings, mites, and other visible symptoms"helping beekeepers protect colonies before collapse occurs.

 This expanded walkthrough documents the full lifecycle, from dataset curation to model deployment, along with the story behind Microsoft India showcasing the project.